Subscribe -- FREE!

 To Prepare:

 Heat oven to 425 degrees.
-Grease the inside of your 8-inch cast iron skillet and place it in the oven.
+Grease the inside of your 8-inch cast iron skillet and place it in the oven to warm.
 In a medium or large bowl, beat your egg and add milk and oil.
-Stir in sugar, then cornmeal, just until moistened.
+Stir in sugar and cornmeal, just until moistened.
 The batter should be lumpy - do not overmix.
 Carefully remove your skillet from the oven and pour in the batter.
-Return to oven.
-Bake for 20-30 minutes.
+Put it back in the ove and bake for 20-30 minutes.
 The top of your cornbread should be golden-brown and a toothpick inserted in the center will come out clean when the bread is done.
 Serve warm.

 Enjoy cooking with your cast iron!
 Care for them properly and they will be one of the best (and smallest) investments in your kitchen.
 Frugal and healthy - what better way to cook?